 Three Goals of the program

-- Non-symptom specific to help support general well-being, openness, and easefulness in the body.
+- Non-symptom specific to help support general well-being, embodiment, and easefulness in the body.
 As you experience novel sensory inputs and come into greater awareness of those somatic inputs, you may gain new access to parts of yourself and feel an increase in a general sense of well-being and functionality.

 - Symptom-specific applications and approaches for injuries, rehabilitation, pain reduction, and increased function.

-- Accessing Consciousness.
+- Practitioner Cultivation.
 The body is a direct path to the psyche, and it’s a wonderful vehicle for creating new patterns.
 As the mind and heart clear, the body heals more easily, and often the reverse is true as well.
 Please be sure to read our page on Somatic Psychology, Affective Neuroscience, and Contemplative Practice for a more extensive description of this core element of our program.

 Bodywork as Peacework